matthiaslang/jackychess/readme.md

 ## Internal Parameters

-The engine has a lot of parameters which are mainly for developing and testing purpose and should not changed by a regular user.
+The engine has a lot of parameters which are mainly for developing and testing purpose and should not be changed by a regular user.

 [Parameter Documentation](docs/internalparameter.md)